syahmi001/devops-take-home-assignment/README.md

 - Proxy used to configure the communication between FrontEnd and BackEnd inside the cluster.
 - Can also be used to redirect the default IP address provided by the LoadBalancer to an owned DNS domain.

-### Prometheus and Grafana
+### Elastic Search, Logstash, Kibana

-- The monitoring stack used for metric data collection and metric visualizations in the kubernetes cluster.
+- The monitoring stack used for log collection in the kubernetes cluster.
-- The metrics includes CPU, memory and storage of the cluster.